 The Back Thru The Future (BTTF) business model is centered around the secure destruction of electronic media and electronic recycling.
 That’s all we do.
 We do not shred paper.
 We only provide services that are primary business capabilities.
 We bring a specialized expertise and experience to our onsite hard drive shredding services.

-The handling and disposal processes for paper are very different from that of hard drives and other electronics media.
+When comparing hard drive shredding services, the handling and disposal processes for paper are very different from that of hard drives and other electronics media.

 Vehicles used by paper shredders are specifically designed to shred large volumes of paper.